section-engineering-education/engineering-education/articles/getting-started-with-data-visualization-using-pandas/index.md

 ![](/engineering-education/getting-started-with-data-visualization-using-pandas/scatter_plot.PNG)

 ### Histogram
-The Histogram is providing the frequency distribution of a data set for you.
+The histogram provides the frequency distribution of a data set for you.
 Histograms are one of the most frequently used methods for charting historical data.
 It was first introduced by [Karl Pearson](https://en.wikipedia.org/wiki/Karl_Pearson) To construct a histogram.

 Now in order to make a histogram, we will use the first five values of the "free sulfur dioxide" column in our dataset for the x-axis and the y-axis will be the number of the values in the x-axis.